KS: Upper KS2

 The Lost Thing is a humorous story about a boy who discovers a bizarre-looking creature whilst out collecting bottle-tops at the beach.
 Having guessed that it is lost, he tries to find out who owns it or where it belongs, but the problem is met with indifference by everyone else, who barely notice it's presence.
 Each is unhelpful in their own way; strangers, friends, parents all unwilling to entertain this uninvited interruption to day-to-day life.
 In spite of his better judgement, the boy feels sorry for this hapless creature, and attempts to find out where it belongs.

 This is a Home Learning Branch for The Lost Thing.
-These branches are designed to support home learners to access literature-based learning using a selection of books we love from Writing Roots.
+These branches are designed to support home learners to access literature-based learning using a selection of books we love from the Literary Curriculum.
 They include purposeful writing suggestions, links to the wider curriculum so that texts can be used across other subjects, key questions as well as spelling or phonics investigations.

 View The Lost Thing Home Learning Branch